Rackspace says not to sell itself; shares fall

-Sept 16 (Reuters) - Cloud management services provider Rackspace Hosting Inc said it would not sell itself, sending its shares down 16.5 percent in after-market trading.
+(Reuters) - Cloud management services provider Rackspace Hosting Inc RAX.N said it would not sell itself, sending its shares down 16.5 percent in after-market trading.

 The company also named President Taylor Rhodes as chief executive, replacing Graham Weston, who co-founded Rackspace.
 Weston will become non-executive chairman.

-Rackspace, which has been facing competition from companies such as Amazon.com Inc and Google Inc, started a strategic alternatives review in May after it received buyout interests from multiple parties.
+Rackspace, which has been facing competition from companies such as Amazon.com Inc (AMZN.O) and Google Inc (GOOGL.O), started a strategic alternatives review in May after it received buyout interests from multiple parties.